 Then if you talk to someone in Academics, they may say the role of social media in education is to increase student engagement and have them connect with the institution.
 There have been numerous studies that have concluded that the more you connect with your student population, the better your retention rate.
 Social Media can be an excellent way to engage your student population and ensure they are made aware of student-centered activities on campus.
 This helps students make a connection with the school, and as a result, raises the likely hood, they will persist to graduation.

 Another area where the role of social media in education is becoming apparent is in the field of recruitment and admissions.
-There is quite a few college who now search student’s social media prescience as a method to get a better view of the student.
+There are quite a few colleges that now search student’s social media prescience as a method to get a better view of the student.
 There is some debate about the ethical repercussions of using social media posts as a deciding factor, but some are still doing it.
 We will leave that debate for another time.

-Social media also can transform education much how the flipped classroom model is making changes.
-The students are there, and college can use their private social media networks to better engage the students.
-Google Apps for Education as well as Microsoft Office 365 have elements of a social media platform built into the products they offer in their education plans.
+Social media also can transform education much into how the flipped classroom model is making changes.
+The students are there, and college can use their private social media networks to engage the students better.
+Google Apps for Education, as well as Microsoft Office 365, have elements of a social media platform built into the products they offer in their education plans.
 Office 365 even offers a full-fledged social network, named Yammer, that any educational institution can implement.
 Google will likely follow suit are some point and make a version of Google Plus available in the GAFE platform.
-Other educational products and learning management systems are also incorporating elements of social media in their products.
+Other educational products and learning management systems are also incorporating elements of social media into their products.